hazelcast/hazelcast-jet-reference-manual/src/WordCount.md

 }
 ```

-This means the nodes successfully formed a cluster.
-Don't forget to
+This means the members successfully formed a cluster.
+Do not forget to
-shut down the nodes afterwards, by adding
+shut down the members afterwards, by adding the following as the last line
+of your application:

 ```
 Jet.shutdownAll();
 ```

-as the last line of your application.

-## Populating some data
+## Populating Data

 To be able to do a word count, we need some source data.
 Jet has built-in
 readers for maps and lists from Hazelcast, so we will go ahead and